fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

 - Advance Concepts
   - SQS Extended Client
     - Allows to send large messages
-    - Use S3 to store the message
+    - Use S3 to store messages
   - Security
     - HTTPS for in flight
     - SSE